Mole (sauce): Preparation and consumption

-The resulting powder or paste is mixed with water, or more often broth, and simmered until it is pungent and very thick.
-It is most often prepared in a cazuela (/es/) or a thick heavy clay cauldron and stirred almost constantly to prevent burning.
-The thickness of the sauce has prompted some, such as Mexican-food authority Patricia Quintana, to claim it is too substantial to be called a sauce.
-However, like a sauce, it is always served over something and never eaten alone.
-Mole poblano is most traditionally served with turkey, but it and many others are also served with chicken, pork, or other meat (such as lamb).
+The resulting powder or paste is mixed with water or broth and simmered until it is pungent and very thick.
+It is most often prepared in a cazuela or a thick heavy clay cauldron and stirred almost constantly to prevent burning.
+Due to its thickness, Mexican food authority Patricia Quintana said it is too substantial to be called a sauce.
+However, it is always served over something and not eaten alone.
+Mole poblano is traditionally served with turkey, but also with chicken, pork, or other meat (such as lamb).

-A number of mole powders and pastes can be prepared ahead of time and sold, such as mole poblano, mole negro, and mole colorado.
+Some mole powders and pastes can be prepared ahead of time and sold, such as mole poblano, mole negro, and mole colorado.
 Many markets in Mexico, as well as grocery stores, supermarkets, and online retailers internationally, sell mole pastes and powders in packages or by the kilogram.

 Prepared mole sauce will keep for about three days in the refrigerator and it freezes well.
 The paste will keep six months in the refrigerator and about a year in the freezer.
 Leftover sauce is often used for the making of tamale and enchilada (often called enmolada) or over egg at brunch.